 Check out the Christkindlmarkt Express, a train display set in a miniature European village.
 Head over to the Winter Pavillion for some top-notch entertainment by a variety of talented singers, choirs, and performers.

-- Snuggle up after a day at the market in this cozy apartment about 7 miles outside of Carmel, complete with a giant, high-definition projector style TV in the common area, perfect for watching holiday movies with a mug of cocoa!
+- Snuggle up after a day at the market in this gorgeous ranch home right in the heart of Carmel, with two cozy living rooms perfect for watching holiday movies with a mug of cocoa!
 Carmel is located about 2 hours from Louisville and 30 minutes from Indianapolis, so there are plenty of things around to do and explore all weekend long!

 Pokagon Toboggan Run